Chip Kelly: UCLA (2018–2024)

 Two weeks after the win over Washington State, the Bruins lost at home to Oregon State by a score of 48–31.
 This was only the Beavers' third road win over a Pac-12 opponent since 2014, and their largest road win over a Pac-12 opponent since their 49–17 win at California in 2013.
 The loss dropped the Bruins to a 1–5 record for the second consecutive year.

-After an open date, the Bruins traveled to Stanford and defeated the Cardinal, 34–16.
+After an open date, the Bruins traveled to Stanford and defeated the Cardinal 34–16.
 UCLA got its first win over Stanford since 2008, snapping an 11-game losing streak against the Cardinal.
 The Bruins held the Cardinal to 198 total yards and just 55 rushing yards in the victory.

 Following the Stanford victory, the 2019 Bruins defeated Arizona State 42–32 at the Rose Bowl.
 The Bruins led 42–10 heading into the fourth quarter.
 The Sun Devils were ranked No. 24 in the AP Poll at the time, and they were favored over the Bruins by three points at kickoff.
 UCLA then defeated Colorado 31–14 the next week, also at the Rose Bowl.
 The wins over Stanford, Arizona State, and Colorado gave the Bruins their first three-game winning streak since 2015.

-In 2022, UCLA began the season 5–0 for the first time since 2013, and finished 9–4 (6–3 in the Pac-12) with a 37–35 loss to Pittburgh in the Sun Bowl on a last-second field goal by the Panthers.
+After three straight losing seasons, UCLA was 8–4 in 2021.
+In 2022, they began the season 5–0 for the first time since 2013, and finished 9–4 (6–3 in the Pac-12) with a 37–35 loss to Pittsburgh in the Sun Bowl on a last-second field goal by the Panthers.
 The Bruins were ranked No. 21 in the final polls.
 After the season, Kelly signed a two-year contract extension that runs through 2027.
+In 2022, he was paid $5.77 million by UCLA for his role as head coach.
+The Bruins were 8–5 in 2023, winning the LA Bowl over Boise State for the program's first bowl win since 2015.
+It was the Bruins' third consecutive eight-win season, the second such streak in the program since 1988 under coach Terry Donahue.

+On February 9, 2024, Kelly left UCLA after six seasons to become the offensive coordinator for the Ohio State Buckeyes.
+He was 35–34 at UCLA with one bowl victory; they were bowl-eligible only three times.
+Under Kelly, the Bruins averaged their four worst season home attendance numbers since moving to the Rose Bowl in 1982, including the 47,591 in his final season, which was also his second best figure at UCLA, behind his first season in 2018.
+He had reportedly been interviewing for coordinator positions in the NFL.
+His departure came after other schools had already filled their coaching vacancies, and shortly before UCLA's start of spring practice, with the school's move to the Big Ten Conference approaching.